 Often the best way to succeed is to avoid doing dumb things.
 (Especially when it comes to something as critical as your future retirement.)
 That’s the advice of investing legend Charlie Munger, vice chairman of Berkshire Hathaway, one of the world’s largest companies and run by another investing legend, Warren Buffett.

 Describing his company’s success, Munger says, “It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.”

 He’s got a great point: Avoid the dumb things and what’s left can be smart and ultimately lead you to success.
-In that spirit, here are eight retirement investing mistakes to avoid.
+In that spirit, here are nine retirement investing mistakes to avoid.

 1. Trying to scrape by without a plan

 A financially secure retirement won’t just happen to you.
 You have to craft a carefully considered plan, and then stick to it.

 And that means you’ll need to answer questions such as these:

 - How much can I save each year?